-Using the communications channels noted above, the District will provide guidance to parents and students with the following information regarding the reopening of schools and COVID-19:
+The District will continue to provide guidance to parents and students and has developed a comprehensive Family Re-Opening Guidance that will be mailed to all families that select Hybrid Learning and available on our district's website with the following information regarding the reopening of schools and COVID-19:

-- Survey to staff, students, and families completed on July 15, 2020, seeking input on the reopening of schools in the fall. - Routine health screenings to include temperature checks and monitoring of COVID-19 symptoms. - Each school building will have a dedicated containment room for students who record a temperature higher than 100 degrees Fahrenheit or present as symptomatic.
-Students will remain in the room with an adult, with all parties adhering to proper social distancing and face coverings, until a family member can pick them up. - Importance of updating family contact information (phone numbers, mailing address, emails).
+- Routine health screenings to include temperature checks and monitoring of COVID-19 symptoms. - Each school that is open to in-person learning will have a dedicated containment room for students who record a temperature higher than 100 degrees Fahrenheit or present as symptomatic.
+Students will remain in the room with an adult, with all parties adhering to proper social distancing and face coverings until a family member can pick them up.

+- Importance of updating family contact information (phone numbers, mailing address, emails).
 This is critical to ensure that schools can reach parents when necessary and that parents receive important information from both the schools and the District. - Health and safety protocols, including handwashing hygiene, proper face covering wearing, proper care for face coverings, social distancing, and respiratory hygiene.
-Students will be required to wear proper face coverings and maintain social distancing at school. - The school bus is an extension of the classroom and many of the recommendations that apply to school buildings, such as social distancing, face coverings, and frequent cleaning, also apply to the school bus.
-Students, bus drivers, and bus monitors will be required to wear masks and social distance on the bus. - Information on the cleaning and disinfecting of school buildings. - Resources for additional support, such as social emotional and childcare needs. - District practice if a student or staff member tests positive for COVID-19, including notification, contact tracing, and possible building/facility closure for cleaning and disinfecting. - New protocols in place for internal and external visitors to school buildings/facilities and on school grounds.
+Students will be required to wear proper face coverings and maintain social distancing at school. - Targeted education to help ensure that all students and their families know what is expected of them as they successfully return to hybrid learning.
+These training pieces will cover hand hygiene, proper face-covering procedures (how to wear and remove), social distancing, respiratory hygiene, and identifying symptoms. - The school bus is an extension of the classroom, and many of the recommendations that apply to school buildings, such as social distancing, face coverings, and frequent cleaning, also apply to the school bus.
+Students, bus drivers, and bus monitors will be required to wear masks and social distance on the bus. - Information on the cleaning and disinfecting of school buildings. - Resources for additional support for social-emotional and mental health needs. - District practice if a student or staff member tests positive for COVID-19, including notification, contact tracing, and possible building/facility closure for cleaning and disinfecting. - New protocols in place for internal and external visitors to school buildings/facilities and on school grounds.